 With a focus on cooperative play, the game helps to exercise problem-solving skills in a fun way.

-It also offers two levels of play, to fit with various ages and abilities.
+It also offers two levels of play, to suit various ages and abilities.

 6. Hi Ho!
 Cherry-O